jcornford/jcornford.github.io/_posts/2017-01-7-least squares for dummies.md

 $$ RSS(\mathbf{\beta}) = (\mathbf{y}-\mathbf{X}\mathbf{\beta})^2 $$

-At this point, it is probably also worth refreshing what the neat matrix notation above actually means.
+At this point, it is probably worth refreshing what the neat matrix notation above actually means.
 Apparently, it is good for ones soul to switch in and out of matrix notation on a whim...

 $$